 I started a project with Joan León (aka @nucliweb) to do performance reviews of web sites and explain our findings as videos.
 We both like talking about performance and realized that lots of developers don’t know where to start when improving it, and lots of stakeholders in general don’t give performance the importance it deserves.

 The videos are in Spanish and we want to take it as an opportunity to make it easier for a huge community to access knowledge that exists mainly in English.
-If you are interested in having a look, check our channel on Youtube.
+If you are interested in having a look, check out our channel on Youtube.

 I became a Google Developer Expert in Web Technologies, which got me in contact with an amazing community of developers who are pushing the web forward in different fronts.
 It’s also great to have contacts from Google at hand to know more about their web initiatives.

 Parental leave meant changes for me.
 I came to the conclusion that I wanted to make a professional move after 6+ years working at Spotify.
 I still don’t know if I just loved my work too much or became too attached to some projects I wanted to see succeed (which they did).
 Truth is that I woke up some day and realized I needed to push myself a bit enough out of my comfort zone, and that would bring positive experiences.